 In case you are not familiar with the term, NoFollow is a basic HTML tag attached to hyperlinks.
 It tells the search engine bots not to influence the link target’s ranking on the SEO ladder to which the hyperlink is assigned.
 This is absolutely crucial for creating quality links on your site and is one of the fundamentals of a good marketing campaign.

-With that being said, if you are WordPress user, there is no native support for assigning a NoFollow tag to your hyperlinks.
-However, as with all problems relating to the CMS, there are plugins available to help you out here as well.
+With that being said, if you are running a blog with WordPress, there is no native support for assigning a NoFollow tag to your hyperlinks.
+However, as with all problems relating to the CMS, there are great plugins available to help you out here as well.
 And for the purpose of this read, we will be looking at some of the best NoFollow Link Plugins for WordPress.

 So without further ado, let’s get this list going:

 NoFollow for External Link

 Starting off our list, we have NoFollow for External Link nofollow link plugin for WordPress.
 It offers a plug and play solution to resolve all your issues.
 Once installed and activated on your website, it will automatically add rel=nofollow, and target=_blank to all the external links on your posts, pages, and even theme menus.

 This includes all the previously present links, as well as any new ones that you will add in the future.
 Furthermore, you can also remove certain domains from the rule if you like.
 This will prevent the rel=nofollow tag from being added to any external links with the specified domain name.

 - Automatically adds rel=nofollow and target=_blank to all external links on your site.